AmirHoseinHadian/orsvm/README.md

  convex optimization.
  For a comprehensive introduction to fractional orthogonal kernel function and the use cases in SVM, refer to [Learning with Fractional Orthogonal Kernel Classifiers in Support Vector Machines](https://link.springer.com/book/9789811965524) book.

-Learning with Fractional Orthogonal Kernel Classifiers in Support Vector Machines: https://link.springer.com/book/9789811965524

-A suitable guide on this package is available at http://cvxopt.org about installation and how to use.
+A suitable guide on `cvxopt` package is available at http://cvxopt.org about installation and how to use.

  ## Install